nushell/nushell/docs/README-duration-spec.md

 ### NuDurationUnit enum
 Just the unit of measure (pure variant),
 Variants for:
-* all the concrete units: ns, us, ms ... day, week, month, quarter, year, century, millenium
+* all the concrete units: ns, us, ms ... day, week, month, quarter, year, century, millennium
   variant contains a single signed integer quantity
 * remainder unit: `fraction`
    stands for whatever's left over after humanizing a duration down to the smallest specified unit.